 Millions of Americans suffer from substance abuse and mental illness.
 Abuse of any substance including alcohol and illicit drugs refers to substance abuse.
 A person with a substance abuse disorder shows a cluster of behavioral, cognitive, and psychological changes.
 There are people who not only suffer from substance abuse but struggle with a mental illness too.
 A person with substance abuse is more likely to have mental health problems like depression and anxiety.
 It is very difficult to predict which problem came first because a mental problem can trigger substance abuse and vice versa.
 Hence there is a strong link between substance abuse and mental illness.
 You can also check our mental health blog.
 Incase if your loved one is dealing with kindly receive Mental health and substance abuse services.

 What Is The Connection Between Substance Abuse And Mental Illness?

-A person diagnosed with both the substance abuse disorder and mental illness is called a co-occurring disorder or dual diagnosis.
-An individual with a mental illness, abuse one or more substances and a person with a long-term substance abuse disorder develop a mental illness.
+A person diagnosed with both substance abuse disorder and mental illness is called a co-occurring disorder or dual diagnosis.
+An individual with a mental illness, abuse one or more substances, and a person with a long-term substance abuse disorder develop a mental illness.
 There is a strong connection between these two problems and when one problem left untreated its worsens the other.
 As per reports, 50% of individuals with severe mental illness are affected by substance abuse and 60% of alcohol or drug abusers have a mental illness.
 It is very difficult to diagnose substance abuse and co-occurring disorder.
-The treatment process is also very complicated, but there is hope.
-There are plenty of addiction recovery treatments and addiction prevention treatment available for persons with a dual diagnosis.
+The Mental health and substance abuse services process is also very complicated, but there is hope.
+There are plenty of addiction recovery treatments and addiction prevention treatments available for persons with a dual diagnosis.

 The following are the common signs and symptoms of substance abuse: